Every year, on rainy days, when floodwaters flood the fields and beaches, I remember going out to catch crickets.

 I remember many times, after catching all the crickets in the bushes around the garden and shallow flooded areas, we also got together to cut down old banana trees and make rafts, rowing through deep water to find them.

 When we caught the crickets, my mother carefully cut off the spines at the end of the legs, kept the thighs, then cut off the wings, gently broke off the tail, removed the intestines, washed them with salt water and let them drain.
-She marinated the crickets with spices and mixed them well.
+My mother marinated the crickets with spices and mixed them well.

-To make the stir-fried crickets more attractive, golden and crispy, before putting the crickets in the pan, my mother often puts in a little salt and chili to stir-fry first, then puts the crickets in to stir-fry until they are cooked, and finally adds chopped perilla leaves and white basil leaves.
+To make the stir-fried crickets more attractive, golden and crispy, before putting the crickets in the pan, my mother often puts in a little salt and chili to stir-fry first, then puts the crickets in to stir-fry until cooked, and finally adds chopped perilla leaves and white basil leaves.

 Stir-fried crickets are not only nutritious but also a rustic dish, very typical during flood season, perhaps not only in my hometown but also in many other riverside areas of the Central region.